Air Force Research Laboratory

 David L. Robie

-Advanced Programs at General Atomics Electromagnetic Systems
+General Atomics – Electromagnetic Systems Inc.

 Dr. Lambert serves as the principal scientific and technical advisor to the director and is the primary authority for the technical content of the directorate’s science and technology portfolio.
 The Munitions Directorate leads the discovery, development, and integration of affordable warfighting conventional air-launched weapon technologies for the USAF.
 The directorate consists of a staff of more than 600 military, civilian, and contracted professionals pursuing a wide variety of research and development efforts in energetic and explosives, fuzes, warheads, missile seekers, guidance, navigation and control, weapon airframes, assessment methodology, and the integration of these into weapon systems.